 "Value added and GDP may also be measured net by deducting consumption of fixed capital..."

-39. This sentence should be rephrased to explain that value added and domestic product are preferably recorded 'net' by deducting consumption of fixed capital.
-2008 SNA Para.
-6.9 does not do a very good job in defending Net measures by explaining bluntly that measuring consumption of fixed capital may not be possible:
+40. This sentence should be rephrased to explain that value added and domestic product are preferably recorded on a 'net' basis by deducting consumption of fixed capital.